webhintio/hint/docs/contributor-guide/how-to/rule.md

 Tests will be already configured to use the same infrastructure as the core rules.

+You can know more about working with custom rules in [this guide][custom rule].

 ### Working with core rules

 #### Creating a core rule